The Complete Guide To Buying Concentrates

 There are, of course, many other types of concentrates out there, such as distillate, an oil that is a virtually pure, isolated cannabinoid, and bubble hash, a type of hash produced using ice water extraction.
 We’ve covered some of the most common ones you’ll encounter above, but if you see a name you don’t recognize, feel free to ask one of The Travel Agency’s budtenders — we’ll be happy to explain what you can expect from any product we carry.

 Vapes always contain concentrates, but the type of concentrate can vary.
-You’ll find disposable, 510-thread, pods that contain distillate, live resin, sauce, and other types of extracts.
+You’ll see vapes that contain live resin, live sauce, distillate, and other types of extracts.
 Check the label on the product’s package or read the menu description to confirm the type of concentrate that’s in your vape.

 In the market for a vape?
 Read our guide to spotting fake vape carts, and learn why it’s so important to buy legal, tested vapes from a licensed dispensary.